roniemartinez/dude/README.md

 ## Why name this project "dude"?

-Inspired by `ufw`, I wanted to add "uncomplicated" into the name with something related to web scraping.
+I wanted to add "uncomplicated" (like `ufw`) into the name together with something related to web scraping.

 I also think that if you want to do web scraping, there's probably some random dude who can make it very easy for you to start with. 😊